 The UBS AG Group's businesses are sensitive to changes in interest rate trends.
 A prolonged period of low or negative interest rates, particularly in Switzerland and the Eurozone, adversely affected the net interest income generated by UBS's Personal & Corporate Banking and Global Wealth Management businesses prior to 2022.
 Actions that the UBS AG Group took to mitigate adverse effects on income, such as the introduction of selective deposit fees or minimum lending rates, contributed to outflows of customer deposits (a key source of funding for the UBS AG Group), net new money outflows and a declining market share in its Swiss lending business.
+A return to low or negative interest rates environment may lead to similar adverse effects to UBS AG.

 During 2022, interest rates increased sharply in the US and most other markets, including a shift from negative to positive central bank policy rates in the Eurozone and Switzerland, as central banks responded to higher inflation.
 Higher interest rates generally benefit the UBS AG Group's net interest income.
-However, as returns on alternatives to deposits increase with rising interest rates, such as returns on money market funds, the UBS AG Group experienced outflows from customer deposits and shifts of deposits from lower-interest account types to accounts bearing higher interest rates, such as savings and certificates of deposit, starting with effects in the US, where rates had rapidly increased.
-In addition, higher-for-longer interest rates, such as those experienced in 2023, have led to similar shifts in euro and Swiss franc deposits.
-Sustained higher interest rates also may adversely affect the UBS AG Group's credit counterparties.
+When returns on alternatives to deposits increase with rising interest rates, such as returns on money market funds, the UBS AG Group experienced outflows from customer deposits and shifts of deposits from lower-interest account types to accounts bearing higher interest rates, such as savings and certificates of deposit, starting with effects in the US, where rates had rapidly increased.
+In addition, higher-for-longer interest rates, such as those experienced in 2023, led to similar shifts in euro and Swiss franc deposits.
+Sustained higher interest rates could adversely affect the UBS AG Group's credit counterparties.
 Customer deposit outflows could require the UBS AG Group to obtain alternative funding, which would likely be more costly than customer deposits.